Alexis Rose: Role in Schitt's Creek

 Schitt's Creek follows the trials and tribulations of the once wealthy Rose family, who are banished to the titular town after losing their fortune to an embezzling business manager.
 A globetrotting socialite, Alexis is introduced as the self-absorbed adult daughter of Johnny (Eugene Levy) and Moira Rose (Catherine O'Hara) who has little time for Schitt's Creek or her family.
-She settles into town with the help of love interests Mutt Schitt (Tim Rozen) and Ted Mullens (Dustin Milligan) and eventually finds work as a receptionist at Ted's veterinary clinic.
+She settles into town with the help of love interests Mutt Schitt (Tim Rozon) and Ted Mullens (Dustin Milligan) and eventually finds work as a receptionist at Ted's veterinary clinic.
 After these relationships fizzle out, Alexis decides to focus on her education by obtaining her high school diploma and enrolling at a local college.
 She ultimately opens her own public relations company, Alexis Rose Communications, following the completion of her college degree.

-While living in Schitt's Creek, Alexis' relationships with her family begin to deepen, and after finishing her education, she also reconciles with veterinarian Ted Mullens.
-Their relationship strengthens throughout the fifth season, but Alexis is reluctant to leave her family when Ted invites her to accompany him on an extended career opportunity in the Galápagos Islands.
-She eventually agrees and is set to leave with Ted, but due to a scheduling mix-up, never makes it to the Islands.
-After a period of long-distance dating, the relationship ends amicably when Alexis decides their respective careers are taking them in opposite directions.
-Following this, she briefly dates a retired man who is significantly older than her, named Arthur (or 'Artie' for short), to her family's dismay.
+While living in Schitt's Creek, Alexis' relationships with her family begin to deepen, and after finishing her education in the fourth season, she also reunites with Ted, with whom she begins the first serious and mature relationship of her life, which strengthens throughout the fifth season, but Alexis is reluctant to leave her family when Ted invites her to accompany him on an extended career opportunity in the Galápagos Islands for some months.
+She eventually agrees and is set to leave with Ted, but because of a scheduling mix-up, she never makes it to the Islands.
+They thus settle on long-distance for a period, during which her PR career starts taking off.
+After some time, Ted pays Alexis a surprise visit at home to share the news that he got offered a permanent job in the Islands, which makes the two realize that, even though they love each other deeply, their lives are going into different directions, so they agree on a mutual break-up.
+In an attempt to cope with her heartbreak over Ted, Alexis briefly dates a retired man named Arthur (or 'Artie' for short) who is significantly older than her, to her family's dismay.